Contact

 Kathrin Wandscher and Frederik Pohlmann are pioneers.
 The budding healthcare researchers tell us what it's like to study a subject that was newly created at the university.

-The first two semesters at the University of Oldenburg were certainly unusual for them.
-"Together we are 33 percent of our degree programme," says Frederik Pohlmann with a laugh, pointing to himself and his fellow student Kathrin Wandscher.
-Six students are currently on their way to completing a Master's degree in Health Services Research, which has only been offered in Oldenburg since last winter semester.
-They will be the first alumni.
+Unusual – that’s certainly how the first two semesters at the University of Oldenburg were for them.
+“Together, we make up 33 per cent of our degree programme,” says Frederik Pohlmann with a laugh, pointing to himself and his fellow student Kathrin Wandscher.
+Six students are currently working towards a Master’s degree in health services research, a programme that has only been on offer in Oldenburg since last winter semester.
+They will be the first graduates.

-Older fellow students and their helpful advice or written exams from previous years to prepare for exams - this does not yet exist in the Master's in Health Services Research.
-Instead, students and lecturers are experiencing new firsts every day: the first seminar, the first internship, the first research paper in the degree programme.
+Senior students and their helpful advice, or past written exams from previous years to help with exam preparation – none of that exists on the Master’s in Health Services Research at the moment.
+Instead, students and lecturers are experiencing new ‘firsts’ every day: the first seminar, the first work placement, the first research project of their degree.

 Wandscher and Pohlmann see the small cohort size as a stroke of luck.
-"We also had a lot of face-to-face events last winter semester," says Kathrin Wandscher, referring to the coronavirus situation.
-No problem with only six prospective healthcare researchers.
-And when this became more difficult as the pandemic situation worsened, the students quickly considered together with their lecturers which seminars could easily be held online and which content they would prefer to learn in person.
+“We also had plenty of face-to-face sessions last winter semester,” says Kathrin Wandscher, referring to the coronavirus situation.
+With just six budding health services researchers, this was no problem.
+And when the situation became more difficult as the pandemic worsened, the students quickly got together with their lecturers to decide which seminars could easily be held online and which content they would prefer to learn in person.

-Both of them made a conscious decision to take the risk of becoming students from the very beginning.
-During her bachelor's degree in Berlin, her lecturers initially recommended Kathrin Wandscher to enrol on an already established healthcare research master's programme at another university.
-The newly qualified health scientist was promptly offered a place on the programme.
-"A fellow student, who knew that I was from Oldenburg, then told me about the Master's programme planned here and said that I should at least take a look at the information event," says the trained healthcare and nursing professional.
+Both made a conscious decision to take the risk of becoming students in the very first cohort.
+During their bachelor’s degree in Berlin, Kathrin Wandscher’s lecturers initially recommended an already established master’s programme in health services research at another university.
+The newly qualified health scientist was promptly offered a place.
+“However, a fellow student who knew I was from Oldenburg then told me about the Master’s programme being planned here and suggested I should at least attend the information session,” says the qualified health and nursing professional.

 Her discussions with Prof. Dr Lena Ansmann and Prof. Dr Falk Hoffmann, who both teach on the degree programme, won the 29-year-old over.
 The same was true of her fellow student, who had applied for various Master’s degree programmes across Germany from Bremen – only to end up in neighbouring Oldenburg after all.
 He wants to familiarise himself with as wide a range of research methods as possible during his studies and found this opportunity in the curriculum of the Oldenburg degree programme.
 Among other things, students learn how to collect quantitative research data, for example through surveys of patients or healthcare staff, and they learn when qualitative methods, such as interviews, are better suited to achieving a research objective.
 The analysis of the data collected is just as much a part of the timetable as methods of evidence synthesis and the critical evaluation of study results.